tryingsomestuff/Minic/README.md

 ### CCRL
 #### 40/15
 Minic 2.46 is tested at 3050 on the [CCRL 40/15 scale](http://ccrl.chessdom.com/ccrl/4040/)
+Minic 3.04 + Noisy Notch is ted at 3061 on the [CCRL 40/15 scale](http://ccrl.chessdom.com/ccrl/4040/)
 #### Blitz
 Minic 2.33 is tested at 3162 on the [CCRL BLITZ 4CPU scale](http://ccrl.chessdom.com/ccrl/404/)
 Minic 2.43 is tested at 3116 on the [CCRL BLITZ 1CPU scale](http://ccrl.chessdom.com/ccrl/404/)
-Minic 3.04 + Noisy Notch is tested at 3223 on the [CCRL BLITZ 1CPU scale](http://ccrl.chessdom.com/ccrl/404/)
+Minic 3.06 + Nocturnal Nadir is tested at 3230 on the [CCRL BLITZ 1CPU scale](http://ccrl.chessdom.com/ccrl/404/)
 #### FRC
-Minic 3.04 + Noisy Notch is tested at 3133 on the [CCRL FRC list](http://ccrl.chessdom.com/ccrl/404FRC/)
+Minic 3.06 + Nocturnal Nadir is tested at 3282 on the [CCRL FRC list](http://ccrl.chessdom.com/ccrl/404FRC/)

 ### CEGT
 #### 40/4